phucanh1939/notes/docs/game/Notes/IdleGames/03_LegendSmile.md

 - Die at boss wave → restart at wave 1 of the same stage (train until you defeat the boss).
 - Die at normal wave → return to the previous stage (train).

+## Other game mode:

+- Boss Fights: 1 Stage with bosses only (need ticket)
+- Campaign: 1 stage only (need ticket)

 ## Core Features

 - **Equipment**: Boosts stats; upgrade by merging; obtained from shop gacha.